alexwlchan/alexwlchan.net/src/_drafts/using-fuzzy-string-matching-to-weed-out-duplicate-tags.md

 Sometimes I do have tags that look very similar but are genuinely different (e.g. `mental health` and `dental health`), and I don't want too many of those in the results -- but I do want to find all the duplicates.
 I start at 80%, but I often adjust up or down to get less or more results.

-Comparing all pairs of tags is O(<em>N</em><sup>2</sup>) in the number of tags.
+Comparing every pair is [O(<em>N</em><sup>2</sup>) complexity](https://en.wikipedia.org/wiki/Computational_complexity) in the number of tags.
-This could make this function slow with lots of tags, but my personal collections don't have enough tags for that to be an issue.
+This could be slow with lots of tags, but my personal collections don't have enough tags for that to be an issue.
-Comparing the 1100 tags in my Pinboard account takes 1.5s on a fairly old laptop; speed isn't an issue for me.
+Comparing the 1100 tags in my Pinboard account takes 1.5s on a fairly old laptop; it's plenty fast enough.

 When I call this function, I usually have a tally-like dictionary as input.
 For each similar pair, I print the number of times I've used the tag, which helps me see what the canonical spelling of a duplicate tag is.